 Postal installation managers are generally appointing officials and are delegated the authority to fill vacancies by transfer, reassignment, reinstatement of a former federal or postal employee, promotion, or from an entrance register of eligibles.
 Regardless of the recruitment source, the applicant must meet the qualifications of the position, including passing the appropriate examination.
 Examinations can be either written or a rated application process such as that used for corporate and professional positions.

 The demands of many postal jobs in today’s work environment have changed the Postal Service’s recruitment efforts.
-They updated their recruitment programs to hire qualified candidates through the use of fair and efficient employee assessment systems.
+The post office updated their recruitment programs to hire qualified candidates through the use of fair and efficient employee assessment systems.
 Their goal for recruitment is to attract an adequate number of qualified applicants for vacancies as they occur or in anticipation of pending vacancies.
 Local management evaluates its hiring needs.
 Evaluation consists of forecasting future hiring needs, assessing existing applicant pools, considering other hiring options such as special emphasis programs, and reviewing any upcoming Postal Service organizational changes.

-Detailed information for federal job announcements, suitability standards, selection and appointment practices are included in the all new fourth edition of Post Office Jobs.
+Detailed information for federal job announcements, suitability standards, selection and appointment practices are included in the all new seventh edition of Post Office Jobs.
 You can also visit your local Library's Reference Department to review this informative book or order a copy on-line.

 The Postal Service conducts interviews as part of the suitability recruitment process.
 You need to be prepared for these interviews.
 There are generally a good number of high scoring applicants and the selecting official will use the interview process to determine the best candidates for the jobs.
 Click here for more information on the interview process.

 The postal Service initiated many changes to its recruiting program in 2008 including doing away with central hiring registers, eliminating the 460 postal exam for rural carriers, and they offered early outs to 100,000 Postal workers.
-This major initiative will streamline their hiring process and under this new program they will fill jobs based on projected vacancies and hire through job announcements when vacancies exist.
+This major initiative will streamline their hiring process and under this program they will fill jobs based on projected vacancies and hire through job announcements when vacancies exist.
 Previously, the USPS would conduct tests in all major metropolitan areas regularly to maintain a large central pool of applicants that they could call as vacancies developed.
 Now, they advertise when the need arises and they set up testing through third party providers to conduct entrance exams as needed.
 This system is similar to the competitive civil service system that the federal government has used for many years.
 Use our guide to steer you through the new USPS recruitment web site.